cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

-Instruct Ignite CLI and Protobuf recompile the files:
+5. Instruct Ignite CLI and Protobuf to recompile the files:

 ```sh
 $ ignite chain build